epfml/text_to_image_generation/README.md

 ### How to generate images from text?

 1. Download the checkpoints of the image decoder, CLIP translator, and upsampler [here](https://drive.google.com/drive/folders/1NEYwdgRLBx-nRvw66Td8cxr4nS5yTkgq?usp=sharing).
-Then put the checkpoints into the folder *models*.
+Then put the checkpoints into the folder named *models*.

 2. Write a textual description of the images you want to generate in `captions.txt`.
+One caption per line.

 3. Run the shell script to generate the images, i.e., `sh sample_from_text.sh`.
+Feel free to modify the number of samples generated per caption.

-4. (Optional) Increase the resolution with the upsampler using the shell script `sample_upsampler.pt`.
+4. (Optional) Increase the resolution with the upsampler using the shell script `sample_upsampler.sh`.
+Specify the name of the `npz` file containing the 64x64 images in the script.

 ### Code